ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Rethinking on Oriented Object Detection

+where $k \geq 1$ is the aspect ratio, and $\Delta \theta \in [0^\circ, 90^\circ]$ represents angle deviation, indicating the absolute value of the angle difference between two boxes.
+There is a critical angle boundary threshold ($\theta^{*}=2\arctan \frac{1}{k}$) as shown in Fig.~\ref{fig:boundary_of_skewIoU}.
+The symmetrical nature depicted in Fig.~\ref{fig:skewiou} demonstrates that variations in $\Delta \theta$ exhibit bidirectional characteristics.

-Fig. \ref{fig:skewiou1} shows the curve between SkewIoU and angle deviation under different aspect ratios.
-It can be seen that the SkewIoU variation trend of bounding boxes with different aspect ratio are obviously divided into two types, and dividing boundary is $ar=0.5$, as shown in Fig. \ref{fig:skewiou2} ($1 \leq ar \leq 1.5$) and Fig. \ref{fig:skewiou3} ($ar > 1.5$), respectively.
-Specifically, Fig. \ref{fig:skewiou2} shows that when the aspect ratio is smaller than 1.5, SkewIoU is always greater than 0.5 regardless of the angle deviation (see $dashed \ line$).
-In contrast, when the aspect ratio is greater than 1.5, as shown in Fig. \ref{fig:skewiou3}, SkewIoU will decay rapidly with the increase of angle deviation, but the valid angle deviation still retains a wide range.
-In summary, objects with a small aspect ratio are insensitive to the angle deviation, whereas objects with a large aspect ratio are sensitive but still have a large tolerance of angle deviation.
+Fig.~\subref*{fig:skewiou1} shows the curves between SkewIoU and angle deviation under different aspect ratios.
+It can be seen that the SkewIoU variation trends of bounding boxes with different aspect ratios are obviously divided into two types according to metric AP$_{50}$ (if the SkewIoU between the prediction box and ground truth is greater than 0.5, then it will be judged as true positive), and the dividing boundary is $k=1.5$, as shown in Fig.~\subref*{fig:skewiou2} ($1 \leq k \leq 1.5$) and Fig.~\subref*{fig:skewiou3} ($k > 1.5$), respectively.
+Specifically, Fig. \subref*{fig:skewiou2} shows that when the aspect ratio is smaller than 1.5, SkewIoU is always greater than 0.5 regardless of the angle deviation (see pink dashed line).
+In contrast, when the aspect ratio is greater than 1.5, as shown in Fig.~\subref*{fig:skewiou3}, SkewIoU will decay rapidly with the increase of angle deviation, but the valid angle deviation still retains a wide range.
+In summary, objects with a small aspect ratio are less sensitive to angle deviation, whereas objects with a large aspect ratio are more sensitive but still exhibit a significant tolerance for angle deviation under AP$_{50}$.